 A member of UBC’s first Bachelor of Music cohort (B.Mus.’62), Sawyer graduated with first class honours.
 He went on to complete M.Mus. and Ph.D. degrees in musicology from the University of Illinois (1965) and University of Toronto (1973), respectively.
 Prof. Sawyer returned to UBC as a faculty member beginning in 1967, and retired in 2002.
-He was a faculty performer on the first Wednesday Noon Hour concert, in September 1967.
+In September 1967, he was a faculty performer on the first Wednesday Noon Hour concert in the new Recital Hall of the newly built Music Building.

 He is survived by his wife, Elaine (also B.Mus.’62), and their three children.

 On May 7th, 2017 there will be an event celebrating the life of John Sawyer.
 Click here for more information.